claimvantage/sfdx-jenkins-shared-library/README.md

 This library uses the default Dev Hub configured on the build agent.

-Before running any builds you need to perform the following actions:
+Before running any builds you need to perform the following actions.
+Both the Client Id and the JWT file come from ???.
+Where does the username come from???

-1. Log into the  build agent as the user thath Jenkins run as (usually user named Jenkins) and save the JWT Key File in a folder that won't get deleted by Jenkins builds (e.g: /Users/jenkins/JWT/server.key):
+1. Log into the  build agent as the user that Jenkins run as (usually a user named Jenkins)
+2. Save the JWT Key File in a folder that won't get deleted by Jenkins builds (e.g: /Users/jenkins/JWT/server.key):
     ```
     vi /Users/jenkins/JWT/server.key
     ```